 Dr. Fine lives in Scituate, Rhode Island with his wife Carol Levitt, also a family physician.
-They have two children—Gabriel, 21 and Raisa, 19.
+He has two adult children.